 Our mission is to ensure that child abuse investigations are rooted in due process and evidence-based medicine.
-We provide medical and legal resources and referrals at no cost to families facing wrongful allegations of child abuse or neglect due to medical conditions, birth injuries, and normal childhood accidents that result in findings that are misinterpreted as signs of abuse.
-We work with attorneys and medical experts to obtain objective second opinions from independent, board-certified treating physicians.
+We provide medical and legal resources at no cost to families facing wrongful allegations of child abuse or neglect due to medical conditions, birth injuries, and normal childhood accidents that result in findings that are misinterpreted as signs of abuse.
+We connect families with attorneys and medical experts who can help them obtain objective second opinions from independent, board-certified treating physicians.
 The Family Justice Resource Center seeks to promote policies and practices that protect abused children, exonerate innocent parents, and call for integrity in child protection services.
-Ultimately, the goal of the Family Justice Resource Center is to protect children from harm–whether that harm comes at the hand of a parent or a broken child welfare system.
+Ultimately, the goal of the Family Justice Resource Center is to protect all children from harm—whether that harm comes at the hand of a parent or a broken child welfare system.

 The Family Justice Resource Center was officially established as a 501(c)3 nonprofit organization in 2018, but its origins date back much further—bringing together the work of two earlier organizations, the Family Defense Center (FDC) in Chicago and Pediatric Accountability in Central Illinois (PACI) in Peoria.
-Our board of directors is composed of parents who have been exonerated formally by the child welfare system after being targeted as guilty of child abuse in medically complex cases, and attorneys who have devoted their careers to representing parents in the child welfare system.
+Our board of directors is composed of parents who have been formally exonerated by the child welfare system after fighting a wrongful allegation of child abuses in medically complex cases, and attorneys who have devoted their careers to representing parents in the child welfare system.
 We now consult on cases nationwide and collaborate with a large network of professionals and organizations committed to protecting children.

 Weidner has over 20 years of experience in public relations, writing, and nonprofit advocacy.
 She is a veteran of the U.S. Air Force, in which she served as a radio and television broadcaster for the American Forces Network.
 She has a Master of Public Administration degree and a Bachelor of Science in Political Science, summa cum laude, from Northern Illinois University.
 She and her husband experienced a medically-based wrongful allegation of abuse in 2010 due to a radiological interpretation error.